gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/global-contexts/overview.md

 # AbstractGlobalContext

-[Global Contexts](/taxonomy/reference/global-contexts/overview.md) capture general data for an Event, such as user identity & marketing info.
+[Global Contexts](/taxonomy/reference/global-contexts/overview.md) capture general data about the state in which an Event happened, such as a user's identity & marketing information.

 import Mermaid from '@theme/Mermaid'